-- Why Do They Need an Interim Leader?
+Why Do They Need a SUdden Leader?
 You may only get the formal answer.
 Yet if they are closed lipped about the reasons, be suspicious.
 You may even want to pass on the opportunity.

-- Why you?
-Ask why you, specifically, are being asked to fill the gap.
-It not only gives you confidence in the early days it is also the foundation for initial discussions with your organization/team.
-In the worst case, it gives you a chance to decline the offer if they say we can’t find anyone else (and yes this does happen)!
+Why you?
+Ask why you are being asked to fill the gap.
+It will give you a grounded feeling in the early days.
+Moreover, it is can be the foundation for initial discussions with your organization/team.
+In the worst case, it gives you a chance to decline the offer if they say we can’t find anyone else.
+And yes this does happen!

 Will your boss want you to:

 Be the temporary focal point for well performing organization? or

 Establish peace in troubled waters? or

 Whip the team into performance shape for the new full-time leader? or